ereOn/generix/README.md

 [![PyPi downloads](https://img.shields.io/pypi/dm/pygen.svg)](https://pypi.python.org/pypi/pygen/1.0.0)

 # PyGen

-**PyGen** is a flexible and extensible code generation tool.
+**PyGen** is a versatile and extensible file generation tool.

 ## Installation

-Just type:
+**PyGen** operates as a command-line tool, pygen provided via Python entry points.

+You may install it by using `pip`:

 > pip install pygen

-That's it.
+The `pygen` command will then be available to you, provided that the Python’s scripts directory is in your `PATH`.